Rosie Perez: Career

 In June 2013, she served as the grand marshal for the international Boxing Hall of Fame parade in Canastota, New York.
 In February 2014, Perez published an autobiography titled Handbook for an Unpredictable Life: How I Survived Sister Renata and My Crazy Mother, and Still Came Out Smiling...
 She is also the reader of the audio CD of this book.
 Perez said that she did not initially set out to write an autobiography, but rather a book that analyzes the causes and effects of child abuse.
-She said it was not until about 6 months after the book was published and she heard responses from others that she found the experience cathartic.
+She said it was not until about six months after the book was published and she heard responses from others that she found the experience cathartic.

 On September 3 of the same year, ABC announced Perez would join The View as a new co-host alongside moderator Whoopi Goldberg, newcomer Nicolle Wallace, and returning co-host Rosie O'Donnell.
 The new season began on September 15, 2014.
 Perez said she was initially hesitant about the job because "I didn't want to be on a show where people were just screaming at each other disrespectfully."
 She decided to join the cast when she learned that Bill Wolff, whom she knew from The Rachel Maddow Show, was going to be the new executive producer.
 In 2015, she returned to Broadway to star in Fish in the Dark, a play written by Larry David.
 On July 8, 2015, Perez announced she would be leaving The View.

 In 2018, in a series regular role, Perez portrayed Tracey Wolfe in the NBC musical drama television series Rise, which ran for one season.
 She starred in the 2020 superhero film Birds of Prey, as the DC Entertainment superhero Renee Montoya / Question.
 Later that year, Perez starred in the comedy-drama series The Flight Attendant.
 She earned a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Comedy Series for the role.

 In 2021 Perez starred in the film adaptation of the children's book series Clifford the Big Red Dog.
+In 2023, she had a role in season 2 of the Showtime series Your Honor.

+She was an official commentator for the Jake Paul vs. Mike Tyson boxing match.